iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

 <Figure
   image={octavia}
   alt="A semi-realistic cartoon illustration in the style of The New Yorker magazine, showcasing an octopus colored close to hex #ABF39F.
 The octopus is portrayed in a moment of triumph, energetically raising two of its arms upwards.
 The texture and shading on the octopus should suggest a level of realism while maintaining a cartoon aesthetic.
 The background is a lively underwater scene with intricately drawn coral and seaweed, set in a vibrant seascape.
 The color palette should use light green tones that closely match #ABF39F for the octopus, with harmonious blues and greens to complement the underwater theme.
-The illustration should have a 7:4 aspect ratio, offering a wide view that highlights the octopus's dynamic pose and the detailed environment." caption="Generated with OpenAI DALL-E 3 and edited by author."
+The illustration should have a 7:4 aspect ratio, offering a wide view that highlights the octopus's dynamic pose and the detailed environment." caption="Generated with OpenAI DALL-E 3 and edited by the author."
 />

 As the underwater currents swirl around them, Sharky and Octavia face each other, ready to start a debate about their evolutionary origins—a conversation filled with humor, facts, and a touch of the mysteries of the deep sea... or maybe just one fact that GPT-4 will mention a lot.